 Failing to respond to requests for admissions in the proper time frame results in the requests being deemed admitted.
 See Rule 36(a), SCRCP.
 Failing to respond to a subpoenas duces tecum in a proper time frame or a non-party failing to appear for his or her deposition can result in a request for contempt sanctions and an order requiring the non-party to comply with the subpoena or attend his or her deposition.
 See How Does One Enforce A Family Court Order?
 If a party fails to attend his or her deposition or properly respond to requests for production or inspection or interrogatories, one can file a motion to compel that party to comply with the discovery request.
 Rule 37(b)(2), SCRCP lists numerous sanctions the court can impose for failing to respond to discovery.
 Rule 37(a)(4), SCRCP mandates an award of fees in most circumstances when a motion to compel has been required to obtain a party’s cooperation in discovery.

-While discovery adds to the cost and complexity of family court litigation, it is foolhardy to undertake a contested family court case in which alimony, substantial marital assets or child custody is at issue without engaging in it.
+While discovery adds to the cost and complexity of family court litigation, it is foolhardy to undertake a contested family court case in which alimony, a substantial marital estate, or child custody are at issue without engaging in it.
 Discovery tools are vital in understanding the other party’s case and preparing for trial.

 Put Mr. Forman’s experience, knowledge, and dedication to your service for any of your South Carolina family law needs.